jimmyangel/morinricardo/content/post/2021-09-12-geoportal-provita-tiles.md

 ## Why pre-generate tiles?

 Traditionally, map tiles are generated dynamically (and cached) using a GIS server.
 This requires installation, monitoring and maintenance of some server capability, whether it is a physical server somewhere, a hosted virtual machine, or perhaps a container image hosted in some cloud service provider.
 A solution like this would most likely require hosting database management system as well.
-And we don't want any of that.
+And we don't want any of that!

 <!--more-->